A logic-based algorithmic meta-theorem for mim-width: Introduction

-In this work, we present a logic-based algorithmic meta-theorem for mim-width: We show that every problem expressible in a logic we call \emph{distance neighborhood logic} (\en logic for short) can be solved in polynomial time on graph classes of bounded mim-width, assuming an appropriate branch decomposition of the input graph is given.
+In this work, we present a logic-based algorithmic meta-theorem for mim-width: We show that every problem expressible in a logic we call \emph{distance neighborhood logic with acyclicity and connectivity constraints} (\ac \en logic for short) can be solved in polynomial time on graph classes of bounded mim-width, assuming an appropriate branch decomposition of the input graph is given.
+The high expressive power of this logic, together with the generality of mim-width yields a powerful framework providing and unifying tractability results for a high number of problems for various graph classes.
 A remarkable feature of our meta-theorem is that it has a quite moderate run time dependence on the length of the input formula.
 In stark contrast, the run time of model checking algorithms for \FO and \MSO often heavily depends on the formula length and the width parameter.
 Even non-elementary tower functions $2^{2^{\cdot^{_{\cdot^{_\cdot}}}}}$, where the height depends on the length of the formula, are quite common and necessary~\cite{FrickG04}.
-We would like to point out that the efficiency of our \en logic model checking is shared with a modal logic introduced by Pilipczuk~\cite{Pilipczuk11}, whose model checking problem has a single-exponential algorithm for tree-width.
+The efficiency of our \ac \en logic model checking is shared with a modal logic introduced by Pilipczuk~\cite{Pilipczuk11}, whose model checking problem has a single-exponential algorithm for tree-width.

 A wide range of problems is tractable on graphs of bounded mim-width (see \Cref{par:mim:probs}), however, graph classes of bounded mim-width exhibit some peculiar behavior when it comes to problems that are \emph{not} tractable.
 For instance, while \textsc{Independent Set} is polynomial time solvable, \textsc{Clique} (i.e., \textsc{Independent Set} in the complement graph) is \NP-complete on graph classes of bounded mim-width.
 Similarly, \textsc{Dominating Set} is polynomial time solvable, but \textsc{Co-Dominating Set} (\textsc{Dominating Set} in the complement graph) is again \NP-complete on graphs of bounded mim-width.
-These hardness results follow from the fact that complements of planar graphs have mim-width at most~$6$~\cite{BelmonteVatshelle2013}.
+These hardness results follow from the fact that complements of planar graphs have linear mim-width at most~$6$, with corresponding decompositions being computable in polynomial time~\cite{BelmonteVatshelle2013,MatulaBeck1983}.

 This behavior poses an extra challenge when it comes to finding the right logic for a meta-theorem for mim-width.
 At first glance, it seems unreasonable to expect a clean logical formulation that separates the tractable from the intractable problems mentioned above.
 We need a logic that can check whether \emph{some} vertices in a given set are connected (to capture \textsc{Independent set}) but cannot check whether \emph{all} vertices in a given set are connected (to avoid capturing \textsc{Clique}).
 We further want to be able to check whether \emph{all} vertices have a \emph{neighbor} in some set (to capture \textsc{Dominating Set}) but cannot be able to check whether \emph{all} vertices have a \emph{non-neighbor} in some set (to avoid capturing \textsc{Co-Dominating Set}).
 Thus, we need a limited way to quantify over vertices that is not symmetric with respect to the edge relation, i.e., which has a different expressiveness when it comes to detecting edges and non-edges.